 All wheel drive or AWD means that the vehicle is designed to provide power to all four wheels at the same time, and in most cases cannot be switched to the two wheel drive (2WD) option.
 The distribution of power to the front- and hind-set of wheels differs from one system to another.

 4WD or four wheel drive (part time and full time) also means the vehicle has a drivetrain that allows all four wheels to receive torque from the engine simultaneously.
 AWD and full time 4WD essentially mean the same thing except for some difference in the power settings — 4WD has three settings: 2WD (two wheel drive), low and high; while most AWD vehicles lack the 2WD option.
 These terms are interchangeably by car manufacturers, so you should ask for detailed information about the vehicle, before investing in one.

-In case of vehicles with more than 4 wheels, AWD implies that all the wheels are powered whereas in 4WD means that all four wheels are being powered.
+For vehicles with more than 4 wheels, AWD implies that all the wheels are powered, and 4WD means that four wheels are being powered.